 To create new jobs and new to market products in the West of England area.

 To generate R&D activity in the West of England that would not otherwise have taken place.

 To grow the West of England economy, encouraging investment from the private sector.

 I4G is a grant funding programme run by the University of the West of England, Bristol.
 Developed using the European Regional Development Fund (ERDF), it supports small and medium sized enterprises (SMEs) in the West of England to develop innovative products, processes, technologies and services.

 Applicants to the I4G programme can request grants with a value of between £10,000 and £75,000, to cover up to 35% of the total cost of a research and development (R&D) project - on the condition that this funded activity results in the creation of new jobs in the region.

 SMEs operating in any sector, with a presence in Bristol, Bath and North-East Somerset, North Somerset and South Gloucestershire can apply.

 More information can be found on the FAQs and Eligibility webpages.
-I4G also ran in 2014, 2015 and 2017 - you can view case studies of some of the beneficiairies here.
+Previous I4G rounds ran between 2014 and 2018 - you can view case studies of some of the beneficiairies here.
 The underlying objectives of the scheme are: